Mental Health Facilities in Vermont

 Burlington Lakeside Cboc - Burlington, VT

-Burlington Lakeside Cboc is a mental health treatment clinic in Burlington, Vermont, located at 128 Lakeside Avenue, Suite 260, in the 5401 zip code.
+Burlington Lakeside Cboc is a mental health clinic in Burlington, VT, located at 128 Lakeside Avenue, Suite 260, in the 5401 zip code.
 Burlington Lakeside Cboc provides telemedicine/telehealth and outpatient treatment.
-Burlington Lakeside Cboc provides psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Burlington Lakeside Cboc also supports seniors or older adults, people with trauma and veterans.
-Additional services provided by Burlington Lakeside Cboc consist of integrated primary care services, intensive case management and chronic disease/illness management.
+Burlington Lakeside Cboc offers psychotropic medication, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Burlington Lakeside Cboc also supports people with PTSD, people with trauma and active duty military.
+More services at Burlington Lakeside Cboc include supported housing, education services and chronic disease/illness management.

 Behavioral Health And Wellness Center Copley Professional Services Group - Morrisville, VT

-Behavioral Health And Wellness Center Copley Professional Services Group is a mental health treatment center in Morrisville, VT, located at 607 Washington Highway, 5661 zip code area.
-Behavioral Health And Wellness Center Copley Professional Services Group provides outpatient treatment and telemedicine/telehealth.
-Behavioral Health And Wellness Center Copley Professional Services Group offers dialectical behavior therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Behavioral Health And Wellness Center Copley Professional Services Group also supports people with serious mental illness, people with trauma and people with PTSD.
-Additional services at Behavioral Health And Wellness Center Copley Professional Services Group consist of housing services, diet and exercise counseling and education services.
+Behavioral Health And Wellness Center Copley Professional Services Group is a mental health treatment center in Morrisville, Vermont, located at 607 Washington Highway, part of the 5661 zip code.
+Behavioral Health And Wellness Center Copley Professional Services Group provides telemedicine/telehealth and outpatient treatment.
+Behavioral Health And Wellness Center Copley Professional Services Group also offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Health And Wellness Center Copley Professional Services Group supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
+Behavioral Health And Wellness Center Copley Professional Services Group also provides integrated primary care services, family psychoeducation and housing services.

 Counseling Service Of Addison County - Middlebury, VT

-Counseling Service Of Addison County is a mental health center in Middlebury, Vermont, located at 89 Main Street, 5753 zip code.
-Counseling Service Of Addison County provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Counseling Service Of Addison County offers individual psychotherapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, adults and young adults.
-Counseling Service Of Addison County also supports seniors or older adults, people with traumatic brain injury and transitional age young adults.
-More services available at Counseling Service Of Addison County include mentoring/peer support/consumer-run services, diet and exercise counseling and education services.
+Counseling Service Of Addison County is a mental health facility in Middlebury, VT, located at 89 Main Street, in the 5753 zip code.
+Counseling Service Of Addison County provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Counseling Service Of Addison County provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Counseling Service Of Addison County also supports people with traumatic brain injury, seniors or older adults and people with serious mental illness.
+Some other services available at Counseling Service Of Addison County include suicide prevention services, mentoring/peer support/consumer-run services and supported housing.

 Vermont Psychiatric Care Hospital Department Of Mental Health - Montpelier, VT